3gstudent/Winpcap_Install/README.md

 # WinPcap_Install
 Auto install WinPcap on Windows(command line)

-Reverse the installation of WinPcap and use the Install_Winpcap.bat to achieve the same goal.
+Reverse the installation of WinPcap and use the Install_WinPcap.bat to achieve the same goal.

 Author: 3gstudent@3gstudent